 ‘The Bride Test‘ is a 5 out of 5 stars read and I recommend it to all.

-Btw, what’s your favorite romance book?
+Btw, what’s your favourite romance book?
 Do let us know in the comments below.
 Happy Reading 🙂